-- 4.2 Covert surveillance is "intrusive surveillance" if it:- - Is covert; - Relates to residential premises and private vehicles; and - 1.
-Involves the presence of a person in the premises or in the vehicle or is carried out by a surveillance device in the premises or the vehicle.
-Surveillance equipment mounted outside the premises will not be intrusive, unless the device consistently provides information of the same quality and detail as might be expected if they were in the premises or vehicle.
-This is unlikely in the case of equipment, such as a noise recorder when used to assess noise nuisance, but care must be taken in setting up of equipment and locating the microphone. - 4.3 This form of surveillance can therefore only be carried out by the police and other law enforcement agencies.
+- 4.2 Covert surveillance is "intrusive surveillance" if it: - Is covert. - Relates to residential premises and private vehicles; and - Involves the presence of a person on the premises or in the vehicle or is carried out by a surveillance device on the premises or in the vehicle. - Surveillance equipment mounted outside the premises will not be intrusive, unless the device consistently provides information of the same quality and detail as might be expected if they were in the premises or vehicle.
+This is unlikely in the case of equipment, such as a noise recorder when used to assess noise nuisance and volume levels, but care must be taken in setting up of equipment and locating the microphone. - 4.3 This form of surveillance can only be carried out by the police and other law enforcement agencies.
 Council Officers must not carry out intrusive surveillance.